Malaria is a parasitic infection of the red blood cells. It is acquired via the bite of female Anopheles mosquitoes.

-There are four types of parasites namely Plasmodium vivax, malariae, ovale and falciparum.
-Vivax, malariae and ovale can cause serious illness but seldom cause death in otherwise healthy patients.
-P. Falciparum on the other hand can cause cerebral malaria and ultimately death in a relatively short period of time if left untreated.
-Anopheles mosquitoes can be found in most African countries.
+There are five types of parasites namely P. vivax, P. malariae, P. ovale, P. knowlesi and P. falciparum.
+Vivax, malariae, ovale and knowlesi can cause serious illness, but seldom cause death in otherwise healthy patients.
+Plasmodium falciparum on the other hand can cause cerebral malaria and ultimately death in a relatively short period of time, if left untreated.
+Plasmodium falciparum (aka cerebral malaria) is the most prevalent malaria species in sub Saharan Africa and the anopheles mosquitoes (its distributor) can be found in most African countries.

-In the majority of cases the disease is transmitted to humans through the bite of an infected Anopheles mosquito.
+In the majority of cases1 the disease is transmitted to humans through the bite of an infected Anopheles mosquito.
 The parasite enters the blood and passes very rapidly into the liver cells.
-After an incubation period (usually 1 to 4 weeks) the parasite breaks out of the liver and back into the blood stream.
+After an incubation period (usually 7 to 17 days2) the parasite breaks out of the liver and back into the blood stream.
 At this stage the infected red blood cell begins to break down and only then does the patient start to develop symptoms.

 - Generalised flu symptoms